yvette256/nerfstudio-thermal/README.md

 If desired, use `--removal_min_density_diff FLOAT` to specify the minimum difference between rgb and thermal densities allowed for removal rendering.

+## Acknowledgements

+This material is based upon work supported by the National Science Foundation under award number 2303178 to SFK.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

 ## Citation